DCC-EX/dcc-ex.github.io/docs/support/troubleshooting-decoders.md

 or write to these decoders.

 See
-`Diagnostic Commands </reference/tools/diagnostic-d-ack-command>`{.interpreted-text
-role="doc"} for information on how to.
+`Diagnostic Commands </reference/tools/diagnostic-d-ack-command>` for information on how to.